Standardly embedded train tracks and pseudo-Anosov maps with minimum expansion factor: Computing the radical

+As explained above, in this case we can assume that $\tau_{(\mathcal{X}_I,\mathcal{X}_O)}$ is floral with an odd-pronged infinitesimal polygon, or \textit{odd floral} for short.
+See \Cref{fig:oddnice} for an example.

-For nice train tracks, we can construct some convenient elements in the weight space for which we can test elements of $\rad(\omega)$ against.
+For odd floral train tracks, we can construct some convenient elements in the weight space for which we can test elements of $\rad(\omega)$ against.

-\begin{constr} Let $\tau$ be a nice train track.
+\begin{constr} Let $\tau$ be an odd floral train track.
 Let $e$ be a real edge in $\tau$.
 Let $c_I$ be the infinitesimal polygon of $\tau$.
 Label the vertices of $c_I$ by $v_1,..,v_n$ in a cyclic order such that the endpoints of $e$ lie on $v_1$ and $v_k$.
 Up to flipping the ordering, we can assume that $k$ is even.
 Also label the edges of $c_I$ by $e_1,...,e_n$ such that $e_i$ connects $v_i$ to $v_{i+1}$.